VinayakFia/Obsidian/COMP3153/Stream b/Stream B - Distinction.md

 Algorithm (from lectures):
 $$\phi \wedge \varphi = \text{if } b_1 \text{ then } \phi_1 \wedge \varphi_1 \text{ else } \phi_2 \wedge \varphi_2$$

-For personal clarity I will rewrite this in something akin to haskell:
+For concreteness I will rewrite this in something akin to haskell:
 ```haskell
 data TreeNode = Leaf Bool | Node Int TreeNode TreeNode